Allen Levrault

-Allen Harry Levrault (born August 15, 1977) is a former Major League Baseball pitcher for the Milwaukee Brewers and Florida Marlins.
-He was drafted by the Milwaukee Brewers in the 13th round of the 1996 Major League Baseball Draft.
+Allen Harry Levrault (born August 15, 1977) is an American former Major League Baseball pitcher for the Milwaukee Brewers and Florida Marlins.
+He was drafted by the Milwaukee Brewers in the 13th round of the 1996 Major League Baseball draft.

 Levrault graduated from Westport High School in Westport, Massachusetts in 1995.

 In 2002 Levrault played for the Oakland Athletics Triple-A affiliate the Sacramento River Cats.

 In 2003, he pitched in 19 games for the World Champions Florida Marlins.
 He went 1–0 with a 3.86 ERA with 15 walks and 21 strikeouts.
 He pitched in his final major league game on June 27, 2003.